Learning to Shape Rewards using a Game of Two Partners: Ablation Studies

+Figure \ref{Figure:Ablation_Studies:responsiveness} shows heatmaps of the added intrinsic reward (darker colours indicate higher intrinsic rewards) for the two versions of the {\fontfamily{cmss}\selectfont Controller}.
+With the standard policy controller, the intrinsic reward is maximal in the state to the right of the origin indicating that the {\fontfamily{cmss}\selectfont Shaper} determines that these shaping rewards are sufficient to guide {\fontfamily{cmss}\selectfont Controller} towards the optimal goal state.
+For the high entropy controller, the {\fontfamily{cmss}\selectfont Shaper} introduces high intrinsic rewards to the origin state as well as states beneath the origin.
+These rewards serve to counteract the random actions taken by the high-entropy policy that lead {\fontfamily{cmss}\selectfont Controller} towards the suboptimal goal state.
+It can therefore be seen that the {\fontfamily{cmss}\selectfont Shaper} adapts the shaping rewards according to the type of Controller it seeks to guide.

-\subsection{Ablation Study 1: Switching Controls}
+\subsection{Ablation Study 2: Switching Controls}

-Switching controls enable our method to be selective of states to which intrinsic rewards are added.
-This improves learnability (specifically, by reducing the computational complexity) of the learning task for {\fontfamily{cmss}\selectfont Shaper} as there are fewer states where it must learn the optimal intrinsic reward to add to {\fontfamily{cmss}\selectfont Controller} objective.
+Switching controls enable ROSA to be selective of states to which intrinsic rewards are added.
+This improves learnability (specifically, by reducing the computational complexity) of the learning task for the {\fontfamily{cmss}\selectfont Shaper} as there are fewer states where it must learn the optimal intrinsic reward to add to the {\fontfamily{cmss}\selectfont Controller} objective.

-To test the effect of this feature on the performance of our method, we compared our method to a modified version in which {\fontfamily{cmss}\selectfont Shaper} must add intrinsic rewards to all states.
-That is, for this version of our method we remove the presence of the switching control mechanism for {\fontfamily{cmss}\selectfont Shaper}.
-Figure \ref{Figure:Ablation_Studies} (a) shows learning curves on the Maze environment used in the "Optimality of shaping reward" experiments in Section 6.
-As expected, the agent with the version of our method with switching controls learns significantly faster than the agent that uses the version of our method sans the switching control mechanism.
+To test the effect of this feature on the performance of ROSA, we compared ROSA to a modified version in which the {\fontfamily{cmss}\selectfont Shaper} must add intrinsic rewards to all states.
+That is, for this version of ROSA we remove the presence of the switching control mechanism for the {\fontfamily{cmss}\selectfont Shaper}.
+Figure \ref{Figure:Ablation_Studies} shows learning curves on the Maze environment used in the "Optimality of shaping reward" experiments in Section \ref{Section:Experiments}.
+As expected, the agent with the version of ROSA with switching controls learns significantly faster than the agent that uses the version of ROSA sans the switching control mechanism.
 For example, it takes the agent that has no switching control mechanism almost 50,000 more steps to attain an average episode return of 0.5 as compared against the agent that uses the version of our algorithm with switching controls.